Best Health Insurance Options for Pregnant Women

 Can a health plan refuse to let me enroll because I’m pregnant?

-Thankfully, no they cannot.
-In the past, insurance companies could turn you down if you applied for coverage while you were pregnant.
+Thankfully, no, they cannot.
+In the past, insurance companies could turn you down if you applied for coverage while pregnant.
 At that time, many health plans considered pregnancy a pre-existing condition.

-Health plans can no longer deny you coverage if you are pregnant.
+As of recent regulations, health plans are no longer permitted to deny coverage based on pregnancy.
 That’s true whether you get insurance through your employer or buy it on your own.

-Even better, health plans cannot charge you more to have a policy because you are pregnant.
-An insurance company can’t increase your premium based on your sex or health condition.
+Even better, government health plans cannot charge you more to have a policy because you are pregnant.
+An insurance company can’t increase your premium based on your sex, health condition, or any personal factors.
 A premium is the amount you pay each month to have insurance.

 Will I get the same coverage no matter which state I live in or which plan I choose?